 You can buy tablets that kill mosquito larvae at a garden center.
 Just give them a call.

 Purchase a couple or few "feeder fish" (e.g. comets or gold fish) at the local pet store, about a quarter a piece usually they love mosquito larvae.
 Depending on conditions (e.g. the water stays), they can live for years.
-If they die, you're out a quarter.
-Since they eat all of the larvae in a day or so, you'll probably need to drop a few flakes of feed in for them when the larvae are gone.

 When I was in high school, we raised mosquitos and had to draw each stage of development.
 If you put a thin coating of cooking oil on the surface of the water, it blocks their breathing tubes and they die.
+Non-toxic and you only need a little oil swished over the surface.

 What are you going to use the water for?
 I had this problem with rainwater I was collecting for the flower beds.
 I just sprayed Raid into the water.
 It never hurt my flowers.